 Interdistrict transfers may be revoked suddenly or with warnings.
 Sometimes a student receives a school suspension and their interdistrict transfer is then terminated.
 The student has to leave the school district.

-Other times, a student breach may occur and the student may be given until the end of that schoolyear to attend and cannot return.
+It is also possible, a student breach may occur and a student may only be allowed to attend through the end of that schoolyear, but cannot return the following school year.

 When Transfers May Be Revoked